-Does anyone remember voting for a councilor on the remit that the Common Good would be removed from council control?
+Does anyone remember voting for a councillor on the remit that the Common Good would be removed from council control?
 Or that money from sales and rent from Common Good assets should go into council coffers, not back into the Common Good fund for the benefit of the public?

 We need to ask.
 Why do Glasgow city council persistently deny us of a proper assessment of our common good? (which parks are a big part) Why are people kept in ignorance that these assets even exist.
 Could it be because – Common Good knowledge, stopped Go Ape, in Pollok Park? and the planned nightclub in the Botanic gardens? – and the same knowledge is helping communities around the country to reclaim their Common Good assets?

 The Common Good fund is 500 years old in Scotland – has assets worth millions of pounds There is laws to protect the funds assets, to ensure that they are used for the benefit of the public – Why do those who wish to lead us, not want to talk about the Common Good.
 Is it because the Common Good is democratic and has structures in place that could help folk decide what they want in their communities and parks, not just what the council decide we need?